qingkaikong/blog/45_support_vector_machine_part2_sklearn/README.md

-We talked about the basics of SVM in the [previous blog](http://qingkaikong.blogspot.com/2016/12/machine-learning-7-support-vector.html), and now let's use a example to show you how to use it easily with [sklearn](http://scikit-learn.org/stable/), and also, some of the important parameters of it.
+We talked about the basics of SVM in the [previous blog](http://qingkaikong.blogspot.com/2016/12/machine-learning-7-support-vector.html), and now let's use an example to show you how to use it easily with [sklearn](http://scikit-learn.org/stable/), and also, some of the important parameters of it.

 ```python